 Criteria, Deadlines and Materials

-- Relevant internships or post-undergraduate work experience should demonstrate a public service ethos and appreciation of the Maxwell School’s mission to prepare graduates to contribute to the public good in all levels of government, nonprofits, NGOs and the private sector.
+- a public service ethos and appreciation of the Maxwell School mission to prepare graduates to contribute to the public good in all levels of government, nonprofits/NGOs and the private sector;

-- Undergraduate coursework should show strength in economics and other social science disciplines.
+- strong undergraduate coursework in economics and other social science disciplines and;

-- Application should demonstrate a clear understanding of the applicant’s career goals as they relate to this field of study.
+- a clear understanding of their career goals as they relate to this field of study.